shaynemeyer/gummiente/README.md

 # Gummiente

 <img src="public/images/logo.png" style="height:50px; float: left; margin-right: 2px;" alt="Gummiente logo" />
 What is Gummiente?
-The word gummiente is German for "rubber duckie", which is an essential part of any technologists toolbox. :)
+The word gummiente is German for "rubber ducky".
+Why German?
+It's a nod to my Swiss heritage.

+This rubber ducky is powered by AI, whether local (Ollama) or some other service like OpenAI.

 ---